Antonio Maria Ciocchi del Monte: Cardinal, 1511–33

-Pope Julius II made him a cardinal priest in the consistory of March 10, 1511.
-He received the red hat on March 13, 1511, and the titular church of San Vitale on March 17, 1511.
+Pope Julius II made him a cardinal priest in the consistory of 10 March 1511.
+He received the red hat on 13 March 1511, and the titular church of San Vitale on 17 March 1511.

 A short time later, he became the cardinal protector of the Servite Order.
-From May 30, 1511 to March 13, 1521, he was the administrator of the see of Pavia.
+From 30 May 1511 to 13 March 1521, he was the administrator of the see of Pavia.

 In 1511, the pope placed Cardinal Ciocchi del Monte in charge of dealing with the four cardinals who had joined in the proposal of Louis XII of France to hold a schismatic council at Pisa.
 In this capacity, he was crucial in convincing Pope Julius II to call the Fifth Council of the Lateran and played a large role in organizing that council.
-He was made a member of the council's commission for the reform of the Roman Curia and its officials on June 3, 1513.
+He was made a member of the council's commission for the reform of the Roman Curia and its officials on 3 June 1513.